Let’s talk about burnishing. Specifically, a beginner’s guide to burnishing. The post comes in response to a recent reader question.

-The most commonly used tool for burnishing is something called a colorless blender.
+The most commonly used burnishing tool is something called a colorless blender.
 A colorless blender is basically a colored pencil without color.
-It’s made just like a regular colored pencil, but it’s just the wax binder (or oil-based binder for oil-based colored pencils.)

-Prismacolor colorless blenders are shown below and will work with any wax-based colored pencil.
+Prismacolor colorless blenders (shown below) work with any wax-based colored pencil.
 Other brands with colorless blenders are Blick Studio and Lyra (oil-based.)
 Check your favorite brand to see if they make a colorless blender specifically for that brand.
 Otherwise, any of the other blenders are likely to work.

 Regular Colored Pencils